December News 2020

 To read the entire story click here.

 The good news is that we have been able to gather over 3,200 signatures.
 The bad news is that we seemed to have stalled around that number.
 Our goal has always been to collect at least 5,000 signatures and without you, it will be challenging to reach that goal.

-Please continue to spread the word about this petition with your friends, family, co-workers, etc. You can access our petition by going to our website teamshawniegroup.com or by going directly to Change.org/shawniebill.
+Please continue to spread the word about this petition with your friends, family, co-workers, etc. You can access our petition by going to our website frankp60.sg-host.com or by going directly to Change.org/shawniebill.